fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 In this schema, notes would be tightly nested under users and the database would not generate ids for them.

-The structure and schema of the database is not as self-evident as it was with relational databases.
-The chosen schema must be one which supports the use cases of the application the best.
+The structure and schema of the database are not as self-evident as it was with relational databases.
+The chosen schema must support the use cases of the application the best.
 This is not a simple design decision to make, as all use cases of the applications are not known when the design decision is made.

 Paradoxically, schema-less databases like Mongo require developers to make far more radical design decisions about data organization at the beginning of the project than relational databases with schemas.
-On average, relational databases offer a more-or-less suitable way of organizing data for many applications.
+On average, relational databases offer a more or less suitable way of organizing data for many applications.

 ### Mongoose schema for users

-In this case, we make the decision to store the ids of the notes created by the user in the user document.
+In this case, we decide to store the ids of the notes created by the user in the user document.
 Let's define the model for representing a user in the <i>models/user.js</i> file:

 ```js
 const mongoose = require('mongoose')